Data-Connexxus/.github/profile/README.md

 # Hello and Welcome to the Synthetic Data Platform Git Hub site 👋
 This is the updated work that was started within Project-Herophilus's Data Synthesis project (https://github.com/Project-Herophilus/DataSynthesis).
-We have moved it to its own organization to help us give it a long term viable future as a free-standing asset.
+We have moved this work into its own organization to help us give it a long term viable future as a free-standing asset.
 There are many more repositories now and we can focus on how to continue the great work done over the last three years by amazing individuals and companies like Red Hat, IBM, Microsoft and others.

 # Background
-As we thought about how to help healthcare we continue to focus and believe that <b>data being the asset</b> and that must be core as part of our mindset.
+As we thought about how to continue to help the community of developers and data resources we believed that having this work be unbounded by a specific industry or underneath a specific other GitHub organization was the bestlong term decision.
+We are continuing to focus and believe that <b>data being the asset</b> and that must be core as part of everyone's mindset.
 A key part we want to ensure is a focus on a wide variety of data enablement capabilities.
 Our logic is simple, for years companies have focused on most aspects of development, from the tooling to developing the next generation of solutions to support their business needs and provide value.
 However, building great software to help today's modern needs require data, in many cases, massive amounts of data.
 It is a HUGE business and technical